CSC403Fall2020/BIGQTIPFall2020_CSC403_Project/README.md

 -Had to create as label since design elements (walls and characters) were sitting in foreground, covering the button -Created function for label click functionality, btnExitGame_Click() in FrmLevel.cs which works with instantiated label in FrmLevel.Designer.cs

+### FEATURE - Splash Screen / Title Slide
+-Date: 11/17/2020
+-Game begins with a splash screen introduction that then closes and enters the game -Used a new windows form that is run separately in Programs.cs and then is subsequently closed with the .Close() command in its SplashScreen.Designer.cs file.
+Then the program returns to normal use, creating the level form and continuing from there